-Registered Art Psychotherapist,
+Registered Art Psychotherapist, Registered MOE Instructor

-MA Art Therapy, BA Psychology
+MA Art Therapy, B. A Psychology (Hons)

-Xu Ning is a trauma-informed art psychotherapist with a keen interest in working with children, youths, and adults who have experienced complex trauma.
+Xu Ning is a trauma-informed art psychotherapist with a keen interest in working with children, teenagers, and adults who have experienced complex trauma.
 During her training as an art psychotherapist, she worked with individuals who struggled with addiction, as well as children, teens, and adults who experienced adverse childhood experiences.